Hussain Muhammad Ershad: Charges and convictions

 Ershad has been convicted and served time for only one case that has been upheld by the Supreme Court of the nation – Janata Tower Case.
 When his relations with the ruling Awami League subsequently deteriorated as he joined hands with the other main opposition BNP of Khaleda Zia.

 He was found guilty in the Janata corruption case and was sentenced by the trial court to seven years imprisonment.
 Later the High Court Division affirmed the conviction but reduced the sentence to five years.
 The people were charged with building the Janata.
 It involved two charges – abuse of power in allotting land in Dhaka, which took place after Ershad colluded with M. M. Rahmat Ullah; and possessing unaccounted money.
 The Justice in his 91-page verdict found Ershad guilty under the Prevention Act.

 Ershad was sentenced in corruption case on 20 November 2000.
 He was released on bail, on 9 April 2001 after serving four months in jail in Dhaka.
-As a result, he could not contest the 2001 elections.
+As a result, he could not contest the 2001 general election.

 At the time of his death there were still a few other pending cases against him but most had been thrown out of the court or had cleared him of any wrongdoing.
 The most famous case that the BNP Government at the time falsely implicated him by was a gold smuggling case.
 This was later thrown out by a Dhaka Court.